0x20/docs/docs/infra.md

 ## Printer

 A Samsung M4020nd printer is available in the space (donated by TQ and Johan for the printer).
 DNS: `hsgprinter.lan.0x20.be`
 #### MacOS
 `Settings -> Printer -> Add printer -> Samsung M332x 382x 402x Series (SEC30CDA71FA048)`
 #### Ubuntu
 `Printers -> magic happens -> it's already there`

+## 3D Printers

+### Bambulab mini

+This printer is property of mateo and miker, but free to use if you know what you're doing (if not, ask help).

+The printer is configured in LAN-only mode, and can be accessed on the network via OrcaSlicer software.
+Install the proprietary network plugin, click on Devices, click on add printer and you should see the bambulab in the network.

 ## Stadsmakers